 If you’re not already experienced enough with mechanics to have all the parts you need for this job, then it may be time to tap in a professional.
 You know yourself and your mechanical aptitude better than we do though.
 We would definitely recommend watching this CJ’s video first.
 It gives a good overview of what the process for installing a wheel bearing looks like.

 The cost of replacing wheel bearings is minor compared to the cost of blowing out one tire because a wheel bearing failed, so do yourself a favor and take care of your wheel bearing problem soon.
 Replacing wheel bearings is also not the place to get cheap.
 Bad wheel bearings are prone to premature failure.
-You should only have to replace your wheel bearings once in the lifetime of your car, so do it right.
+You should only have to replace your wheel bearings once or twice in the lifetime of your car, so do it right.
 Your car deserves as much.
-You deserve as much.

 Time Frame for Wheel Bearings